Leon Theremin: Early life

-Leon Theremin was born in Saint Petersburg, Russian Empire in 1896.
+Leon Theremin was born in Saint Petersburg, Russia, in 1896.
 His father was Sergei Emilievich Theremin, of French Huguenot descent.
-His mother was Yevgenia Antonova Orzhinskaya and of German ancestry.
+His mother was Yevgenia Antonova Orzhinskaya, who was of German ancestry.
 He had a sister named Helena.

 In the seventh grade of his high school, in front of an audience of students and parents, he demonstrated various optical effects using electricity.

-By the age of 17 he was in his last year of high school, had his own laboratory at home for experimenting with high-frequency circuits, optics and magnetic fields.
+By the age of 17, he was in his last year of high school and had his own laboratory at home for experimenting with high-frequency circuits, optics and magnetic fields.
 His cousin, Kirill Fedorovich Nesturkh, then a young physicist, invited him to attend the defense of the dissertation of Abram Fedorovich Ioffe.
 Physics lecturer Vladimir Konstantinovich Lebedinskiy had explained to Theremin the dispute over Ioffe's work on the electron.
-On 9 May 1913 Theremin and his cousin attended Ioffe's dissertation defense.
+On 9 May 1913, Theremin and his cousin attended Ioffe's dissertation defense.
 Ioffe's subject was on the elementary photoelectric effect, the magnetic field of cathode rays and related investigations.
-In 1917 Theremin wrote that Ioffe talked of electrons, the photoelectric effect and magnetic fields as parts of an objective reality that surrounds us every day, unlike others that talked more of somewhat abstract formulae and symbols.
+In 1917, Theremin wrote that Ioffe talked of electrons, the photoelectric effect and magnetic fields as parts of an objective reality that surrounds us every day, unlike others that talked more of somewhat abstract formulae and symbols.
 Theremin wrote that he found this explanation revelatory and that it fit a scientific – not abstract – view of the world, different scales of magnitude, and matter.
-From then on Theremin endeavoured to study the microcosm, in the same way he had studied the macrocosm with his hand-built telescope.
-Later, Kyrill introduced Theremin to Ioffe as a young experimenter and physicist, and future student of the university.
+From then on, Theremin endeavoured to study the microcosm, in the same way he had studied the macrocosm with his hand-built telescope.
+Later, Kirill introduced Theremin to Ioffe as a young experimenter and physicist, and future student of the university.

 Theremin recalled that while still in his last year of school, he had built a million-volt Tesla coil and noticed a strong glow associated with his attempts to ionize the air.
 He then wished to further investigate the effects using university resources.
 A chance meeting with Abram Fedorovich Ioffe led to a recommendation to see Karl Karlovich Baumgart, who was in charge of the physics laboratory equipment.
 Karl then reserved a room and equipment for Theremin's experiments.
 Abram Fedorovich suggested Theremin also look at methods of creating gas fluorescence under different conditions and of examining the resulting light's spectrum.
-However, during these investigations Theremin was called up for World War I military service.
+However, during these investigations Theremin was called up for military service as a result of World War I.